junxiant/TIL_2021/README.md

 Challenge 4: 0.78637
 Challenge 6: 0.49887

-All challenges were done with huggingface's wav2vec2 model (Model trained from challenge 2/4 were NOT carried over to 4/6).
+ASR Challenges were done with huggingface's wav2vec2 model (Model trained from challenge 4 was NOT carried over to 6).